 So, let’s start tackling that I’m not good enough feeling.

-I was one of them, and that’s why I started this blog; to share everything I learned on my path towards a new career and a more confident me.
+I was one of them, so I started this blog to share everything I learned on my path toward a new career and a more confident me.

-Nowadays, I’d say that not feeling good enough is one of the top reasons why people stay stuck in life and come to me for advice.
+Nowadays, not feeling good enough is one of the top reasons why people stay stuck in life and come to me for advice.

 The worst part?